The Founders didn’t prepare for a president who refuses to step down, historians say

-“No, the Framers did not envisage a president refusing to step down or discuss what should be done in such a situation,” said Yale historian Sean Wilentz.
+“No, the Framers did not envisage a president refusing to step down or discuss what should be done in such a situation,” said Princeton historian Sean Wilentz.
 “There’s obviously nothing in the Constitution about it.”

 “This is a contingency that no one would have actively contemplated until this fall,” said historian Jack Rakove, a professor emeritus at Stanford University.